mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 ##### Escape from Arden

-TRAVELLER

 separate from the main flight package and free from interference.
 They are also not very good, imposing DM-2 on Pilot checks.
-There is in addition the non- trivial fact that the ship’s lifters and drive have no power whilst the system is down.
+There is in addition the non-trivial fact that the ship’s lifters and drive have no power whilst the system is down.

 The pilot will have to rely on the rather small amount